erifyc1/OpenFlights-Graph-Algorithms/Documents/log.md

 - We also hope to begin converting our data into a graph.
 - We hope to mostly, if not completely finish our BFS traversal.
 - We hope to get started on PageRank.
+---

+## Week 3
+### Goals
+- This week we wanted to complete our BFS traversal of the dataset as well as begin working on our PageRank algorithm.
+- Due to backups in previous weeks we were unable to be exactly where we wanted to be in our original schedule which is fine since it was overly optimistic.
+This week was also quite slow due to midterms piling up but we plan on making up for this over the weekend before the mid-project check-in.
+### Member Specific Tasks
+- Andrew (me) started on BFS algorithm (once again should be completed by the meeting)
+- Jacob was unable to work on the project during week but will make up for this over the weekend.
+- Evan is working on Arrivals function which will later be used in PageRank.
+### Problems
+- We all had midterms this week.
+But, we will make up for any lost progress over the weekend in preparation for the Mid-Project meeting
+### NEXT WEEK
+- Work on the actual PageRank algorithm.
+- Start working on Dijkstra’s